asmodeus812/nvim-fuzzymatch/README.md

 ### Advanced ui.select replacement

-Below we demonstrate a more advanced replacement for `vim.ui.select`, which includes previewers, decoration providers, as well as additional actions such as sending the selected entries to the `quickfix` list, a more complex prompt_confirm handler allows the select to interact with multiple items based on the number of entries in the selection
+Below we demonstrate a more advanced replacement for `vim.ui.select`, which includes previewers, decoration providers, as well as additional actions such as sending the selected entries to the `quickfix` list, a more complex confirm handler allows the select to interact with multiple items based on the number of entries in the selection

 ```lua